-Autumn is a good time to clean, tidy and reorganise your glasshouse
+Autumn is a good time to clean, tidy and reorganise your greenhouse

-While aluminium glasshouses are generally low-maintenance, an autumn clean and clear out greatly improves the growing environment of plants and by simply removing the algae, moss and grime, the glasshouse will benefit from more light which helps tackle pests and diseases.
+While aluminium greenhouses are generally low-maintenance, an autumn clean and clear out greatly improves the growing environment of plants.
+By simply removing the algae, moss and grime, the greenhouse will benefit from more light which helps tackle pests and diseases.

-According to one of the country’s leading glasshouse makers, Griffin Glasshouses, now is a good time to have a big clean-up, before half-hardy plants are brought in for the winter.
-Linda Lane is managing director of the family owned company in Ropley in Hampshire.
+According to one of the UK’s leading greenhouse makers, Griffin Glasshouses, now is a good time to have a big clean-up, before half-hardy plants are brought in for the winter.
+Linda Lane is Managing Director of the family owned company in Ropley in Hampshire.
 Her advice for keeping plants strong and healthy is:

 - Let the light in